dendyua/the-game-of-thimbles/README.md

-  18/11/2021
+  29/07/2022
-  The game of thimbles v.0.2.0 by dendyua on Python.
+  The game of thimbles v.0.2.1 by dendyua on Python.

   What's new:
-  1. Added support for languages.
-  2. Fixed and optimized code.
+  1. Remove russian language.

   License
   --------